ILIAS-eLearning/ILIAS/docs/development/contributing.md

 * that you create commits of self-contained logical units with concise commit messages and no unnecessary whitespace - this will help reviewers to understand what you did
-* that your code could be understood and is documented - this will help reviewers as well
+* that your code is understandable and is documented - this will help reviewers as well
 * that your commit follows the [ILIAS coding guidelines](https://docu.ilias.de/goto_docu_pg_202_42.html) - this is a